HsiangHung/Machine_Learning_Note/Regression/Decision Tree/README.md

 ![dataset](images/dataset.png)

-where the target variable is the `hours played`, which can be continuous.
+where attributes are `X = (outlook, temp, humidity, windy)`, and the target variable is `y = hours played`, which can be continuous.
 Therefore it is a regression problem.
 We will explain how to create a regression model as shown above (on the right).

 ## Split Features Using Continuous Targets

-Given an attribute, we compute standard deviation (SD) for each class, and choose feature to split with maximal **Standard Deviation Reduction**.
+For each split, we compute standard deviation (SD) for each attribute, and choose features with maximal **Standard Deviation Reduction** to split.

 First, we compute SD for target variables, which is 9.32.